Spine Pain Denver

 Spine pain is a common problem that can be caused by a wide variety of factors, ranging from muscle strain to arthritis.
 Fortunately, there are a number of effective non-surgical treatment options available.
 For minor aches and pains, over-the-counter pain relievers may be sufficient.
 However, for more chronic pain, prescription medications may be necessary.
 In addition, physical therapy can be an effective way to reduce pain and improve mobility.
 For severe pain that does not respond to other treatments, minimally invasive spine surgery may be an option.
 However, it is important to consult with a spine specialist to determine your best treatment options.
 With the help of our spine team, it is possible to find relief from even the most severe spine pain.

-Treatment options for back pain depend on identifying the cause of the pain as well as knowing what treatments have been tried.
-Pain can arise from musculoskeletal or neurogenic reasons.
 Neurogenic pain can come from the spinal cord or from nerves that travel parallel to the spinal column or ribs.
 Pain can be referred from the causative factor to a distal point on the body.
-Because of this, there are various approaches to treat patients' spine pain, such as:
+Because of this, there are various approaches to treating patients' spine pain, such as:

 - Physical therapy